-Estimated Value Minimum No. of Quotations/ Tenders Council Seal Notes Authorisation to award contract also be given to the use of Liquidated Damages (a predetermined and realistic estimate of potential loss arising from default under a contract).
+Estimated Value Minimum No. of Quotations/ Tenders Council Seal Notes Authorisation to award contract must be used.
+Legal Services must approve any deviation from these terms and conditions.
+Consideration should also be given to the use of Liquidated Damages (a predetermined and realistic estimate of potential loss arising from default under a contract).
 If Liquidated Damages are not considered appropriate then the reason should be given on the contract file.
-All contractors submitting a quotation must sign the Council's standard declaration of non collusion and form of tender Officers should use the quotation proforma available on the Intranet £75,000 and over.
+All contractors submitting a quotation must sign the Council's standard declaration of non collusion and form of tender Officers should use one of the quotation proforma's available on the Intranet £75,000 and over.
 See note in 7.1 regarding Construction Contracts Advertised on an Open basis No The Procurement Manager must manage the process.
 In addition to the above a financial appraisal of all tenderers should be undertaken as part of the procurement process.
 Consideration should also be given to whether a performance bond is appropriate and if the PCR2015apply.
-Director up to £100,000.00 Executive over £100,000.00
+Director up to ££250,000Director in consultation with portfolio holder Over £250,000 up to £1,000,000 Executive over £1,000,000